 Stamina is all about getting the nerve up to plunge into a writing project, be it your first or your one-hundredth, and avoiding some of the pitfalls that may be littered along your way.

 No two authors have the exact same process.
 Plot comes in to give you tried-and-true options on how to brainstorm, organize, and fine-tune your story, be you a planner, a pantser, or somewhere in between.

 Character is reserved for getting more in-depth with the cast of your story, from motivations, to actions, to reactions.

 Comedy is another art-science hybrid all its own, and here you will find opposites to unite in order to create it, suggestions on where and when to insert it in your story, and if it is appropriate for story (or, if it is not, is that precisely why it should be in there).

-National Novel Writing Month is going to be here before we know it.
-I happen to be a three-time champion, and will welcome any questions you may have about what the experience can be like.
+National Novel Writing Month is just around the corner.
+I happen to be a four-time champion, and will welcome any questions you may have about what the experience can be like.

 If you intend to contact me for reading purposes as opposed to writing ones, I will personally answer any requests or questions you might have with equally as much joy.